 Last Gasps of Summer—Keeping Feet Cool

 When August hits, it’s your last chance to load up the family and head to Newport or Laguna Beach for some fun in the surf before school starts.
 Or, if you’re more of a homebody, you can always visit one of the pools or recreation centers right here in the Ladera Ranch area to cool off in the sizzling temperatures.
-One thing we know: when your tootsies are hot, your whole body can feel the same way, so we want to share these fine and funky tips to cool down your feet:
+One thing we know: when your tootsies are hot, your whole body can feel the same way, so we want to share these fine and funky tips to keep your feet cool.

 - Forget fashion – Choose white shoes that reflect the heat, and mesh or canvas that breathes or supportive sandals that let the air get at your feet (beware of flip-flops, though).